uncbiag/OCT-FDFD/README.md

 To train the Multi-Layer Perceptron.
 Look at the comments on the code to modify any hyperparameters such as the number of hidden layers/nodes, the optimizer, the learning rate, etc.

 If you are training the layer remotely with an `ssh` connection, remember to conect with `-X` or `-Y` to enable X11 forwarding to see the graphics.

+### 2D Simulation

+Note that the variables for running a 2D simulation with `compute_electric_simulation_2D.py` are also included in the dashboard and can be run in a similar way as the 1D simulation.
+The slurm script will have to reflect the change in the Python script running.

 ## Description of Algorithm